AlbanBeluli/Hacking/README.md

 ---

-**Note**: Replace `domain.com` with the target domain and ensure you have authorization.
+**Note**: Replace `domain.com` with the domain domain and ensure you have authorization.
 Some commands require root privileges or specific tools installed.
 Save outputs to files (e.g., `nmap -oN output.txt`) for easier analysis.

 # Banner Grabbing
 nc -nv domain.com 80